 - Elevation Gain: 1,023 feet

-If you’re used to hiking in places like Colorado, you’ll love the short, strenuous Honey Creek Loop in Big South Fork National Recreation Area.
+If you’re used to hiking in places like Colorado, you’ll love the short, strenuous Honey Creek Loop Trail in Big South Fork National Recreation Area.
 This nearly 6-mile hike is like a natural obstacle course, with ropes, ladders, scrambling, and stream crossings as some of the many fun aspects of this trail.
 Experienced hikers love just how varied and challenging this trail is, and many return over and over again to relive the thrill!
 For all your efforts, you’ll be rewarded with beautiful bird’s eye views of Honey Creek, as well as access to pretty waterfalls, caves, and rock formations that make this hike such an adrenaline-inducing adventure.

 Additional Resources for Hiking in Nashville